kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/eks/ipv6-enabled-cluster.md

 This will tell kubeadm to bind to a specific address type which should be IPv6.

 Next, it's pod CIDRs and service CIDRs.
 This is a bit more tricky.
 You need to know your IPv6 CIDR beforehand.
-Having your own IPv6 pool is most of the times, impractical.
+Having your own IPv6 pool is most of the time, impractical.
 But there is a way to get you started up quickly and with low effort.
 You can ask CAPA to create the network topology for you with a simple cluster config such as this one: